Skin resurfacing from the ENT Laser Surgery in London

-I do this for treatment of ageing and sun-damaged skin in patients who don’t need a facelift.
+Skin resurfacing is an ideal treatment for ageing and sun-damaged skin in patients who don’t need a face lift.
 They have lots of lines, but little true sagging.
-I also treat mild to moderate acne scarring and some cases of skin pigmentation.
+Skin resurfacing can also treat mild to moderate acne scarring and some cases of skin pigmentation.

 Why don’t we have pictures of pre and post-op so that you can see the results?
 Good question.
 My view is that any doctor will only put up the very best results, showing incredibly smooth, young skin, through a mixture of the treatment, tricks of the camera and make up.
 It won’t be realistic, and any patient thinking about having this procedure will already have seen these sorts of pictures on the Internet anyway.
 My results are no better, or worse, than anybody else’s.
 So I take a more pragmatic approach, and ask that patients come to see me to discuss what this procedure, which often does have amazing results, can and cannot do for them.